Skip to main content

 In particular:

-• dlt stops processing when the resource yields any item with a lower cursor value than the last_value and row_order is set to desc. (last_value is included)
+• dlt stops processing when the resource yields any item with a cursor value lower than the last_value and row_order is set to desc. (last_value is included)

 note